Atlantic.Net Blog

 The locate command is an alternative to the find command.
 It builds a database of files on the system, so searches will be faster.

-To install the locate command in CentOS and RHEL, run:
+To install the locate command in CentOS and RHEL, run the following:

 yum install mlocate -y